Capacity Enhancement for Reconfigurable Intelligent Surface-Aided Wireless Network: from Regular Array to Irregular Array: Simulation Results

 As shown in Fig. \ref{FIG:scenario}, we consider an irregular RIS-aided multiuser MIMO communication system for simulations.
 The BS equipped with ${M}$ antennas is located at ${(0 \ \text{m}, 0 \ \text{m})}$.
 The irregular RIS with ${N}$ elements distributed over a rectangular surface with ${N_s}$ grid points is located at ${(50 \ \text{m}, 2 \ \text{m})}$. ${K}$ single-antenna users are randomly scattered in a circular area, whose center is located at ${(50 \ \text{m}, 0 \ \text{m})}$.

-The uncorrelated Rayleigh fading channel model is adopted to account for the small-scale fading.
+The Rician fading channel model is adopted to account for the small-scale fading.
+Therefore, the BS-RIS channel can be given by

+where ${\mathbf{G}^{\rm{LoS}}}$ denotes the LoS component, ${\mathbf{G}^{\rm{NLoS}}}$ denotes the NLoS component, i.e., the uncorrelated Rayleigh fading component, and ${\beta_{\rm{BR}}}$ denotes the Rician factor.
+The BS-UE channel and the RIS-UE channel can be obtained similarly.
 The large-scale fading, i.e., the distance-dependent path loss, is considered as well.
 Specifically, the path loss of the BS-RIS-UE channel can be expressed as~\cite{Ozdogan'19,zhang2020joint}